 Should I lock an asset every time I need to make an edit?

 The Check-out/Lock function should be used sparingly for edits that are more involved or take more time than regular edits.
-And rest assured, the CMS has safety measures in place to notify you if another website manager is working on a draft version of an asset you edit.
-At that point, you might actually have to talk to each other.
+The CMS has safety measures in place to notify you if another website manager is working on a draft version of an asset you edit.

 The risk of using the Check-out/Lock function is that if the person responsible leaves, the asset will remain uneditable by others.
 If this happens, contact firstname.lastname@example.org to request the lock be broken.